-This compliance supplement must be used in conjunction with the OMB 2024 Compliance Supplement which will be issued in the summer.
-This includes "Part 3 - Compliance Requirements," for the types that apply, "Part 6 - Internal Control," and "Part 4 - Agency Program" requirements if the Agency issued guidance for a specific program.
-The OMB Compliance Supplement is Section A of the State Compliance Supplement.
+This State Compliance Supplement must be used in conjunction with the OMB 2025 Compliance Supplement which is scheduled to be issued in May 2025.
+The OMB supplement will include "Part 3 - Compliance Requirements," for the types that apply, and "Part 6 - Internal Control."
+If a federal Agency issued guidance for a specific program, this will be included in "Part 4 - Agency Program".